SAP-samples/teched2023-AD283v/README.md

 Learn how to build an SAPUI5 freestyle application using pro-code tools on SAP Business Technology Platform.
 Uncover how to use TypeScript, together with the latest tools and the best practices from SAP.
 Get hands-on experience, ask questions, and complete exercises at your own pace.

+## Intro Video

+For attendees of SAP TechEd 2023 Virtual (free registration required), a video recording of our introduction jump-start session is available [here](https://go3.events.sap.com/sapteched/virtual/2023/reg/flow/sap/sapteched23/catalog/page/catalog/session/1693019545106001fWu1) (but it is not needed to do the exercises).

 ## Requirements

 The requirements to follow the exercises in this repository are: